Student Honors Program

 2017 Student Honors Program Opportunities

-The Fall 2017 Student Honors Program announcement for 2L and 3L law students is currently open and will close on Monday, June 5, 2017.
-To apply to the opportunities we have available in our Washington, DC Office click here and Regional Offices click here.
+The Summer 2018 2L Student Honors Program announcement for 2L law students opened on Tuesday, August 8, 2017.
+To apply to the opportunities we have available in our Washington, DC and Regional Offices click here.